ssahara/dw-plugin-extlist/README.md

   :  description list item
 ```

-Ordered list also starts with actual number followed with period and space (`". "`):
+Ordered list also starts with actual number followed by period and space (`". "`):

 ```
-    100. start hundred
+    100. start from hundred
     105. skip 101 to 104
 ```